A Culture Of Debt

 UK levels of personal debt are at record highs, following years of easy and cheap credit.
 Rising house prices mean that many are saddled with huge mortgages, while aggressive marketing of credit cards and personal loans mean that most of us have at least some unsecured debt – and many of us have significant amounts.

-Most people are able to keep up with their repayments and although cash might be tight, there is no real threat to financial security.
+While no one actually enjoys being in debt, most people are able to keep up with their repayments and although cash might be tight, there is no real threat to financial security.
 Others, though, are not so lucky.

 When the size of your debt repayments means that you don’t have enough money to go round, then the situation can easily spiral out of hand, leading to serious debt problems and even insolvency.
 Late charges and penalties mean that there’s even less money to go around, and as your creditors become more strident in their demands for repayment the situation can easily feel overwhelming.